History of anorexia: Recent history

-In the 2020 Breakthrough article it was also found that "Medications, psychedelic medicine, and deep brain stimulation may offer hope and help us to understand which diseases are the most like Anorexia Nervosa, major depression, OCD, or SUDs."

-There has been progress with studying AN and it is commonly linked to important genetic and neurobiological causes.

 Hilde Bruch research and publications

 Hilde Bruch (March 11, 1904 - December 15, 1984) was a German-born American psychoanalyst, who practised at Baylor College of Medicine, Houston in the United States.
 Her early career focussed on obesity; but from the early 1960s she increasingly turned her attention to anorexia nervosa and its underlying causes.
 Bruch's 1973 work Eating Disorders: Obesity, Anorexia Nervosa, and the Person Within is considered a seminal work on the subject and was the first of several works that documented her work with anorexic subjects.

 Her best known work is The Golden Cage: the Enigma of Anorexia Nervosa, published in 1978.
 This book drew on material in Eating Disorders in a publication aimed at a lay readership.
 It sold 150,000 copies and is recognized as one of the earliest publications that created a wider awareness of anorexia nervosa beyond the medical profession.

 Death of Karen Carpenter

 Karen Carpenter was a popular American vocal and drummer musician.
 Her death on February 4, 1983, was attributed to heart failure as a consequence of anorexia nervosa.

 Awareness of anorexia nervosa and other eating disorders was transformed by Carpenter's death.
 Her young age (32) coupled with her fame as an entertainer captured public attention and received extensive media coverage.
 The sympathetic reporting of her illness prompted other celebrities, such as Jane Fonda and Lynn Redgrave, to come forward and share their experiences.

 Karen Carpenter's brother and singing partner, Richard Carpenter, established a fund dedicated to his sister's memory for research into anorexia nervosa.